-There are many tax rates for production from oil and natural gas wells, depending on the type of well, when they were drilled, and whether the production is owned by working interest or royalty owners.
+There are many tax rates for production form oil and natural gas wells, depending on the type of well, when they were drilled, and whether the production is owned by working interest or royalty owners.
 The following tax expenditures all apply to working interest owners, as production owned by royalty owners does not benefit from any tax expenditures.
+All estimated tax expenditures are summerized in the table at the end of this section.

-Reduced Rates for New Oil and Gas Production
+Reduced Rates for "New" Oil and Gas Production

-Oil or gas produced from a well that qualifies as new production is taxed at a reduced rate of 0.76 percent.
+Oil or gas produced from a well that qualifies as "new" production is taxed at a reduced rate of 0.80 percent.
 This reduced rate applies for the first 12 months of production from a conventional well and the first 18 months of production from a horizontally completed well.
 New production includes production from new wells and from wells that have not produced oil or gas during the previous 60 months.
-This reduced rate is intended to provide an incentive for the exploration, development, and production of oil and gas.
+This reduced rate is intended to provide an incentive for the exploration, development and production of oil and gas.